-Todd Sherer, PhD, is Executive Vice President, Research Strategy of The Michael J. Fox Foundation for Parkinson's Research (MJFF).
+Todd Sherer, PhD, is Chief Mission Officer of The Michael J. Fox Foundation for Parkinson's Research (MJFF).
 Formally trained as a neuroscientist, he is deeply focused on the organization's research strategy, charting a course for the coming era of Parkinson’s discovery and drug development.
-Todd’s role includes contributing to key research initiatives such as MJFF’s relaunched landmark clinical study, the Parkinson’s Progression Markers Initiative, and collaborating with MJFF’s ever-increasing roster of partners in biopharma and government.
+Todd’s role includes contributing to key research initiatives such as MJFF’s landmark clinical study, the Parkinson’s Progression Markers Initiative, collaborating with MJFF’s world-class roster of partners including ASAP (Aligning Science Across Parkinson’s) and major entities in biopharma and government, and serving as mentor and strategic advisor to PhDs on staff.
 Dr. Sherer served as the Foundation’s Chief Executive Officer for 10 years, from May 2011 to May 2021.

 Dr. Sherer has been a key architect of the Foundation's strategy to define high-priority research areas for Parkinson's disease — therapeutic targets and approaches closest or most critical to practical relevance in patients' daily lives — and leverage donor-raised capital to push projects in these areas toward the clinic.
 He has played a major role in efforts to increase the pharmaceutical industry's investment in Parkinson's disease drug development and to engage the patient community to encourage and expand participation in clinical research.
 Today he is one of the world's foremost experts on the science and business of Parkinson's drug development, speaking frequently on these topics at conferences, to the media and to members of the Parkinson's community.